hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/data-sources.html.md

 layout: "docs"
 page_title: "Data Sources in CDK for Terraform"
 sidebar_current: "cdktf"
-description: "Data sources allow Terraform to use external data, function output, and data from other configurations.
-Learn to use them in CDK for Terraform applications."
+description: "Use data sources to allow Terraform to use external data, function output, and data from other configurations."
 ---

 # Data Sources